 Later it became part of the Roman Republic and the Byzantine Empire.
 Syracuse is mentioned in the Bible in the Acts of the Apostles book at 28:12 as Paul stayed there.
-The patron saint of the city is Santa Lucia, who was born in Syracuse and died in 304 AD, during the Diocletianic Persecution.
+The city's patron saint is Santa Lucia, who was born in Syracuse and died in 304 AD during the Diocletianic Persecution.
 Under Emperor Constans II, the city served as the capital of the Byzantine Empire (663–669).
-It occupied by the Arabs for two centuries as part of the Emirate of Sicily.
-After this, Palermo overtook it in importance, as the capital of the Kingdom of Sicily, and eventually the kingdom would be united with the Kingdom of Naples to form the Two Sicilies until the Italian unification of 1865.
+It was occupied by the Arabs for two centuries as part of the Emirate of Sicily.
+After this, Palermo overtook it in importance as the capital of the Kingdom of Sicily.
+Eventually, the kingdom would be united with the Kingdom of Naples to form the Two Sicilies until the Italian unification of 1865.

 Syracuse is located at the southeast corner of the island of Sicily, next to the Gulf of Syracuse at the Ionian Sea and only 65km south of Catania and its International Airport.
-The road from Catania is very good and the bus/car takes less than an hour to arrive in city center.
+The road from Catania is excellent, and the bus/car takes less than an hour to arrive in the city center.

 Direct trains connect Stazione Catania Centrale with Stazione Syracusa.
 The journey lasts one and a half hours.
-The train station is located on the west of the old city and about 1.3km from Ortygia, which is the main tourist attraction.
+The train station is located on the west of the old city and about 1.3km from Ortygia, the main tourist attraction.
 Taxis and buses are available, but walking does not take more than 15min.
 Moreover, the train station is 1.6km to the south of the Parco Archeologico Neapolis, which is the other important tourist destination of the city.
-In general, the city is flat and one can easily walk from one attraction to the other.
-Usually tourists visit Syracuse as part of a bigger Sicilian tour or as a day excursion from Catania.
+In general, the city is flat, and one can easily walk from one attraction to the other.
+Usually, tourists visit Syracuse as part of a bigger Sicilian tour or a day excursion from Catania.

-If you have just one day or less to spend in Siracusa, I would recommend to spend about 2 hours at the Archaeological Park (Parco archeologico della Neapolis) and the rest of your time on the island of Ortygia.
-Both are not to be missed and will give you a great sense of the over 2,700 years of history that have helped to shape this corner of Sicily.
+If you have just one day or less to spend in Siracusa, I recommend spending about 2 hours at the Archaeological Park (Parco Archeologico della Neapolis) and the rest of your time on the island of Ortygia.
+Both are not to be missed and will give you a great sense of the over 2,700 years of history that have helped shape this corner of Sicily.